mjunaidismail/Exercises-Mini_Project-JavaScript-Functions/README.md

 Through these exercises and mini projects, I improved:

+* Logical thinking
 * Problem solving
-* Logic building
-* Code reusability
+* Code structuring
-* Understanding of JavaScript syntax
+* Understanding of JavaScript fundamentals
-* Confidence in writing functions independently
+* Confidence in writing conditions and functions

 ---